fcarvalhopacheco/whots18-data-report/docs/source/6_section.md

 ### WHOTS-19 Deployment Comparison

-During the WHOTS-19 cruise, comparisons of the shipboard ADCP zonal and meridional currents are shown in {numref}`whots18recover_adcp_contour1.png` and {numref}`whots18recover_adcp_contour2.png`.
+WHOTS-19 cruise shipboard ADCP zonal and meridional currents are shown in {numref}`whots18recover_adcp_contour1.png` and {numref}`whots18recover_adcp_contour2.png`.
 The zonal current reveals a predominantly westward flow throughout the deployment period, with occasional eastward pulses, particularly around day 168 and day 169.
-These eastward flows are concentrated mainly between 40 to 70 meters and appear prominently at different times during the deployment.
-By day 170, the flow returns to a more consistent westward direction across all depths, indicating a shift back to the dominant current pattern.
+The eastward flow on day 168 is concentrated mainly between 40 to 100 m.
+Other eastward flows appear prominently at different times during the deployment.

 The meridional current displays alternating northward and southward flows, which are more variable compared to the zonal currents.
 Between day 168 and day